Arena Lviv, Lviv, 09.06.2012

 Gómez 73. / –

-Germany’s first game in the “group of death” at Euro 2012 pitted them against Portugal, a team that had in recent years been a frequent adversary in major tournaments.
+Germany’s first game in the “group of death” pitted them against Portugal, a team that had in recent years been a frequent adversary in major tournaments.
 The two countries had met at three previous Euro finals – in 1984 which produced a 0-0 stalemate, 2000 when a decaying German team was torn apart in Rotterdam, and 2008 when Joachim Löw’s resurgent side exacted some measure of revenge with a 3-2 quarter-final win in Basel.
 The sides had also met in the World Cup finals in Germany in 2006, when the Mannschaft – then under Jürgen Klinsmann – claimed the bronze medals with a conclusive 3-1 win over the Iberians.

 In a tight and well-contested encounter in L’viv, Germany eked out a well-deserved 1-0 win, with striker Mario Gómez scoring the winner seventeen minutes from time.

 Germany: Neuer – Boateng, Hummels, Badstuber, Lahm (c) – Khedira, Schweinsteiger – Müller (90.+3.
 L. Bender), Özil (87.
 Kroos), Podolski – Gómez (80.
 Klose)

 Portugal: Rui Patrício – João Pereira, Bruno Alves, Pepe, Fábio Coentrão – Raul Meireles (80.
 Silvestre Varela), Miguel Veloso, João Moutinho – Nani, Hélder Postiga (70.
 Nelson Oliveira), Cristiano Ronaldo (c)

 Yellow Cards: Badstuber 43., Boateng 69. / Hélder Postiga 13., Fábio Coentrão 60.